splunk/splunk-connect-for-snmp/docs/microk8s/offlineinstallation/offline-sc4snmp.md

 microk8s ctr image import mibserver.tar
 ```

 Afterwards, create `values.yaml`.
-It's a little different from `values.yaml` used in an online installation.
+It is a little different from `values.yaml` used in an online installation.
 The difference between the two files is the following, which is used for automatic image pulling:

 ```yaml